The Emotional Benefits of Yoga

 We are not meant to look like the cover of a magazine when performing our poses.
 Rather we are meant to feel into them, to honor where we are and to welcome the practice to empower us.
 Physically, emotionally, and spiritually.

-We can deepen the kindness we show ourselves by observing our practice and our performance without judgement.
+We can deepen the kindness we show ourselves by observing our practice and our performance without judgment.
 To see, feel, and notice where we are without heavy critique or evaluation.
 To refrain from ranking our time on the mat and instead just be in it.

 When we have to set our foot down for a moment during a balance posture, we can continue this compassion practice.
 In the simplicity of picking our foot back up and trying again rather than giving up, rolling our eyes, or even ceasing to return to class, we offer ourselves kindness.
 We recognize the effort in showing up, trying again and caring enough for ourselves to prioritize time on our mat.